Jaswanth2007-cyber/My-Devops-Journey/linux&installation /linux-basics.md

 Once this is done, the Linux environment is successfully set up on Windows.

-Linux Basic Commands
+## Linux Basic Commands
-System Info
+### System Info
-whoami: To check current user.
+whoami :  To check current user.

-pwd: Shows current directory path where the user is working (Print Working Directory).
+pwd :  Shows current directory path where the user is working (Print Working Directory).

-clear: Clears the terminal screen.
+clear :  Clears the terminal screen.

-history: To see all previously executed commands.
+history :  To see all previously executed commands.

-File & Directory Management
+### File & Directory Management
-ls: Lists all files and folders in the current directory.
+ls :  Lists all files and folders in the current directory.

-ls -la: Lists all files, including hidden files, with detailed information (permissions, owner, size).
+ls -la :  Lists all files, including hidden files, with detailed information (permissions, owner, size).

-mkdir [directory_name]: To make a new directory.
+mkdir [directory_name] :  To make a new directory.

-touch [file_name]: Creates a new empty file.
+touch [file_name] :  Creates a new empty file.

-mv [existing_name] [new_name]: Moves or renames a file/directory.
+mv [existing_name] [new_name] :  Moves or renames a file/directory.

-rm [filename]: To delete a file (Caution: No undo/archiving).
+rm [filename] :  To delete a file (Caution: No undo/archiving).

-cat [file_name]: Shows the content inside a file.
+cat [file_name] :  Shows the content inside a file.

-echo "text": Prints the specified text to the terminal.
+echo "text" :  Prints the specified text to the terminal.

-Navigation
+### Navigation
 cd [directory_name]: Moves into the specified directory.

-cd ..: To move one directory back.
+cd  . . :  To move one directory back.

-cd ~: Moves to the user's home directory.
+cd  ~ :  Moves to the user's home directory.

-Text Editors
+### Text Editors
 Nano
-To open: nano filename
+To open :  nano filename

-To exit: Press Ctrl + X, then press Y to save (or N to discard), then hit Enter.
+To exit :  Press Ctrl + X, then press Y to save (or N to discard), then hit Enter.

 Vim
-To open: vim filename
+To open :  vim filename

-To write: Press i to enter Insert mode.
+To write :  Press i to enter Insert mode.

-To save & exit: Press Esc, then type :wq and hit Enter.
+To save & exit :  Press Esc, then type :wq and hit Enter.

-o Exit Linux (Shutdown WSL)
+### Exit Linux (Shutdown WSL)

 Open a new PowerShell tab and type:

 wsl  --shutdown -> hit enter.